 Drea enjoys working with all patients she meets, but especially loves working with the pediatric population.
 She believes there is nothing better than making physical therapy fun and engaging for her patients, while also supplying the best level of care available.
 From a young age, Drea’s life choices and actions have always been embedded around service and leadership activities that benefitted her community.
 As a physical therapist, she continues her life’s mission of compassion to serve others and provide them with the tools and services to improve their quality of life.
 Drea is passionate about her work and strives to take all opportunities that present themselves for the betterment of herself and her patients.
 In her spare time, Drea loves being outdoors, either kayaking, fishing, or taking her dogs, Winston and Hoby, for walks around the neighborhood.
 She is well versed in classic rock thanks to long car rides with her dad and enjoys a good cup of decaf with her mom at the end of the day.

-Nicole earned her Associate degree from Lackawanna College in 2018 and was board-certified as a Physical Therapist Assistant in 2020.
+Ashley earned her Associate degree from Lackawanna College in 2019 and is a board certified Physical Therapist Assistant.
 She also maintains CPR and First Aid certifications.